 "The Doctor's group manage to rescue Barbara from the Mongols but once more Marco remains unaware of Tegana's involvement."

-On this day in 1967, The Invaders aired "The Innocent."
-This served as the tenth hour to the program's first season, and here's the plot summary as detailed by IMDB.com:
+On this day in 1967 (in the U.S.), The Invaders aired "The Innocent."
+Officially, this served as the tenth hour to the program's first season, and here's the plot summary as detailed by IMDB.com:

 "The aliens take David Vincent up into their spaceship and then attempt to prove they have nothing but peaceful intentions by showing him what they've done to a desert valley.
 But all is not what it seems."